-The fair value of the Company's assets and liabilities which qualify as financial instruments under ASC Topic 820, "Fair Value Measurement," approximate the carrying amounts represented in the accompanying condensed balance sheets, primarily due to their short-term nature, other than the warrant liabilities (see Note 10).
+The fair value of the Company's assets and liabilities which qualify as financial instruments under ASC Topic 820, "Fair Value Measurement," approximate the carrying amounts represented in the accompanying condensed balance sheets, primarily due to their short-term nature, other than the warrant liabilities and the Convertible Note (see Note 10).

 JACK CREEK INVESTMENT CORP.
-NOTES TO CONDENSED FINANCIAL STATEMENTS MARCH 31, 2022 (UNAUDITED)
+NOTES TO CONDENSED FINANCIAL STATEMENTS JUNE 30, 2022 (UNAUDITED)